canonical/certification-docs/Self-Test_Guide-16.04.rst

    -  Maximum number of supported CPUs

+-  If possible, as many processors as the SUT will support should be installed.

+   -  Note that systems that ship with processors from different families (e.g Sandy Bridge vs. Haswell) will require extra testing.

+   -  CPU speed bumps and die shrinks do not require extra testing.

 -  The SUT should not contain any extraneous PCI devices that are not part of the certification.